montagejs/montagejs.org/docs/montagejs-objects.md

 ---

-# MontageJS Objects
+# Mod Objects

-MontageJS provides a thin veneer over the JavaScript object model: Types are represented by constructor functions.
+Mod provides a thin veneer over the JavaScript object model: Types are represented by constructor functions.
 Constructor functions have a `prototype`.
 The `prototype` has a `constructor`. `instanceof` and `new` work as you would expect.

 For a succinct comparison, the following examples A and B are equivalent: